jaybielao/pinoy-adventures/README.md

 - __Navigation Bar__

     - The full responsive navigation bar, which is identical on all three pages, features links to the Home, About Us, Contact Us page, making it easy to navigate between pages
+    - Links to each page are highlighted whenever a mouse pointer is hovering over it.

 ![Navigation Bar](assets/images/navi-bar.png)

 - __Welcome page Section__

-    - the page has a floating message welcoming the users with the famous phrase "It's more fun in the Philippines"
+    - The page has a floating message welcoming the users with the famous phrase "It's more fun in the Philippines"

 ![Welcome Page](assets/images/welcome-page.png)